Encrypt your data

 - You can choose to encrypt Nexus 4, Nexus 5, Nexus 7, and Nexus 10 devices.

 To get the most protection for your data on an encrypted device, always require your PIN, pattern, or password to unlock your device when it starts.
 Learn how to set a screen lock.

 Understand what data gets encrypted

 On an encrypted device, all personal data gets encrypted.
-This includes things such as your email, texts, contacts, Google account data, app data, photos, media and downloads.
+This includes things like your email, texts, contacts, Google Account data, app data, photos, media, and downloads.
 Some non-personal data, like file sizes, aren't encrypted.

 Include removable media in encryption

 You can set removable media, like SD cards, to be decrypted and encrypted with an encrypted device, when that device is unlocked and locked.
 To include removable media in device encryption, format them as internal storage for that device.